 there is NO connection between the number of YELLOW PADDLES (CAUTIONS) a competitor receives and the act of issuing RED CARDS against them for actual rule infringement.
 A YELLOW PADDLE is there to assist the walker; a RED CARD is to sanction them.

 there is no such thing as a 'warning'.
 This term has not been used for some time, yet it still causes confusion today when it is used interchangeably (and inaccurately) with both CAUTION and RED CARD.

 the only way competitors (or spectators) can be made aware that a RED CARD has been issued against any competitor is via the Red Card Posting Board, also known as the Disqualification (DQ) Board, which shall display the competitor's number plus an image bearing one of the 'contact' or 'bent knee' symbols.
 A competitor who sees their own number on this board plus one (or two) of the symbols knows they have been reported at least once for rule infraction.
 At NO TIME will an on-course judge communicate directly to an athlete that a RED CARD has been issued against them.

-Chief Judge (a) In competitions held under IAAF Rule 1(a), (b), (c), (d), the Chief Judge has the power to disqualify an athlete in the last 100m of a race when their mode of progression obviously fails to comply with paragraph 1 above regardless of the number of previous Red Cards the Chief Judge has received on that athlete.
-An athlete who is disqualified by the Chief Judge under these circumstances shall be allowed to finish the race. (b) The Chief Judge shall act as the supervising official for the competition, and act as a Judge only in the special situation noted in paragraph (a) above in competitions under IAAF Rule 1(a), (b), (c) and (d).
+(a) the Chief Judge has the power to disqualify an athlete in the last 100m of a race when their mode of progression obviously fails to comply with certain rules (regardless of the number of previous Red Cards the Chief Judge has received on that athlete) (b) The Chief Judge shall act as the supervising official for the competition.

 NOTE: This can also happen after the race has finished, if the third card comes in late in the event.